Healthy Homes Assessment Waiohiki

 Insulation Waiohiki

-Insulation for underfloor and ceilings is mandatory for all rent homes as of July 1st, 2019.
-All landlords and property managers must ensure the insulation meets current quality.
-In some instances, existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.
+Underfloor and ceiling insulation is required in all rental houses since 1 July 2019.
+All landlords and property managers have to ensure that the insulation is up to standards that are in line with the latest standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.

 Find out all the details about this Healthy Homes insulation quality.